 Another area regulated by the BCRA is issue-advocacy advertisements and electioneering communications.
-Under the BCRA, electioneering communication is defined as broadcast, cable, and satellite advertisements that refer to specific candidates within sixty days of the general election or thirty days of primary and that target 50,000 or more persons in the congressional district or state where the election is being held.
+Under the BCRA, electioneering communication is defined as broadcast, cable, and satellite advertisements that refer to specific candidates within 60 days of the general election or 30 days of primary and that target 50,000 or more persons in the congressional district or state where the election is being held.
 Issue-advocacy ads are supposed to address specific issues (such as pro-gun control or anti-gun control) rather than specific candidates.

 In practice, however, these ads have been used to spend unlimited amounts of money on attack ads aimed at certain candidates.
 To ensure that issue advocacy ads remain genuine and to address electioneering communications, the BCRA requires any state or local party running ads that promote, support, attack, or oppose any federal candidate for federal office to fund the ads with hard money.

 The BCRA forbids the use, within 60 days of a general election or 30 days of a primary, of corporate or union treasury monies for electioneering advertisements that mention a federal candidate and are aimed at the candidate’s voting populations.
 Unions and corporate entities can still fund these broadcasts through their political action committees (PACs).